ember-cli/ember-cli.github.io/_posts/2013-04-08-generators-and-blueprints.md

 }
 {% endhighlight %}

+To generate or destroy a blueprint in the classic while `usePods` is activated, you can use the `--classic` flag.

-The following would occur when generating a route:
+With `usePods` turned on, the following would occur when generating a route without additional options:

 {% highlight bash %}
 ember generate route taco